6.2 Basic Ethical Concepts

 Care-Based Ethics

-Nurses use a client-centered, care-based ethical approach to patient care that focuses on the specific circumstances of each situation.
+Nurses use a client-centered, care-based ethical approach to client care that focuses on the specific circumstances of each situation.
 This approach aligns with nursing concepts such as caring, holism, and a nurse-client relationship rooted in dignity and respect through virtues such as kindness and compassion.[42],[43] This care-based approach to ethics uses a holistic, individualized analysis of situations rather than the prescriptive application of ethical principles to define ethical nursing practice.
 This care-based approach asserts that ethical issues cannot be handled deductively by applying concrete and prefabricated rules, but instead require social processes that respect the multidimensionality of problems.[44]
-Frameworks for resolving ethical situations are discussed in the “Ethical Dilemmas” subsection of this chapter.
+Frameworks for resolving ethical situations are discussed in the “Ethical Dilemmas” section of this chapter.

 Nursing Code of Ethics